Filing a Mesothelioma Claim in New York

 • 30+ Years Experience

-Asbestos Compensation in New York
+Asbestos Settlements and Verdicts Awarded in New York

-New York Laws That Regulate Asbestos
+New York Asbestos Laws and Regulations

 • New York State Asbestos Law (Industrial Code Rule 56): Describes proper procedures for handling and disposing of asbestos materials.
 It also requires all work that disturbs asbestos materials to be done by licensed asbestos abatement professionals.